 Sampson County is the second largest county in North Carolina.
-Tucked into the southeast corner of North Carolina, known as the Coastal Plains, is beautiful Sampson County, which is bordered on the east by three hundred miles of beaches and in the west the Blue Ridge and Great Smoky Mountain ranges.
-The county is rich in recreational activities on waterways, trails, and farms.
+Tucked into the southeast corner of North Carolina, known as the Coastal Plains, is beautiful Sampson County, which is bordered on the east by three hundred miles of beaches, and on the west by the Blue Ridge and Great Smoky Mountain ranges.
+The County is rich in recreational activities on waterways, trails, and farms.
 Clinton is the largest of several small towns and communities comprising the county.
 Sampson County is quiet and rural, often referred to as a nice place to raise children.
 Currently, there is a major highway expansion project (to widen Hwy 24) underway.